DHML 2025: Time for Truth-telling

-Join us for the 2025 David Hunter Memorial Lecture: Time for Truth-telling.
-The Uluru Statement from the Heart calls for Voice Treaty and Truth – this year our theme is Truth.
-See below for more information about our speakers: Blake Cansdale, Prof Chris Cunneen and Dr James Beaufils.
+Our 2025 David Hunter Memorial Lecture had the theme: Time for Truth-telling.
+The Uluru Statement from the Heart calls for Voice, Treaty and Truth – this year our theme was Truth.

 Keynote speaker: Blake Cansdale, ANTAR’s National Director (Our People — ANTAR)